saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 #### <a name="r3.6"></a>Rule 3.6 line break style rules if the line is split

-1. Compared to Java Kotlin allows not to to put semicolumn (';') after each statement separated by newline.
+1. Compared to Java Kotlin allows not to put semicolon (';') after each statement separated by newline.
- There should be no redundant semicolumn at the end of lines.
+ There should be no redundant semicolon at the end of lines.

  In case when newline is needed to split the line, it should be placed after operators like &&/||/+/e.t.c But newline should be placed before operators like ('.', '?.', '?:', '::', e.t.c), operator !! should not be separated from the value it is checking.